ChatGPT vs Claude — A Real Comparison from Daily Use (2026)

 Coding

 ChatGPT has the broader ecosystem (Codex, Code Interpreter, plugin support), but for raw code quality Claude (especially via Claude Code in the terminal) has been the stronger choice for most of 2026.
 Larger codebases, multi-file refactors, and architectural questions favor Claude.
+The agentic mode in Claude Code — where it autonomously plans, edits, runs tests, and iterates — is the most productive coding interface either company ships in 2026.
 [LINK: best AI coding assistants]

 Pricing and limits